k0lp4tzki/Unified-Audit-Dashboard/install.md

 Example to include PHP8 in Apache (if needed):

     AddHandler application/x-httpd-php .php

 6. Deploy the Application

    Clone or download the dashboard code into your web server directory (/var/www/html/ or similar).

    Adjust your config.php to match your environment (database connection, credentials, etc.).

-7. Oracle Connection Check
+8. Oracle Connection Check

 Verify that oci_connect() or new PDO('oci:...') successfully connects to your Oracle database from a simple PHP script.

 8. In my case, the table name was DASHBOARD, so every sql query is 'FROM DASHBOARD'.
 If you need to change it to your specific needs or conventions, feel free.

-9. Envinronment Installation: Because the original UNIFIED_AUDIT_TRAIL keeps some LOB Locators and oracle doesn't allow to send this type over database links it is necessary to create a global temp table and reflect your unified audit trail into this new table.
+9. Envinronment Installation:

+   Because the original UNIFIED_AUDIT_TRAIL keeps some LOB Locators and oracle doesn't allow to send this type over database links it is necessary to create a global temp table and reflect your unified audit trail into this new table.
    Please have a look at the .SQL Files for further informations.

+11. Don't forget to grant create db link permissions to your monitoring user (dbsnmp in my case)

+        CREATE DATABASE LINK AUDIT_TO_DASHBOARD_DBSNMP
+        CONNECT TO dbsnmp IDENTIFIED BY "XYZ"
+        USING '//IP:PORT/DASHBOARD';

 If connection fails:

     Check LD_LIBRARY_PATH and ldconfig settings.
     Verify phpinfo() to confirm oci8 is loaded.